jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-9/chapter-4.md

 ---

-## Chapter 4: How Despotic Governments provide for their Security

 Republics provide for their security by uniting.

 Despotic governments do it by separating, and by keeping themselves single.
 They sacrifice a part of the country; and, by rav aging and desolating the frontiers, they render the heart of the empire inaccessible.
 This practice is more tolerable in large than in middling states.